8 Really Good Tips for Hanging Curtains

 Tip #4: Press or Steam the Curtain

-Press or steam the curtain so that no folds or wrinkles exist.
-This may sound fundamental, but it is amazing how often people hang the panel right out of the bag and theorize that the wrinkles will “fall out” in time.
+Press or steam the curtain to remove any folds or wrinkles.
+This may sound fundamental, but it is amazing how often people hang the panel right out of the bag, thinking that the wrinkles will “fall out” in time.
 They usually do not.

-The proper curtain length is ½ inch above the floor for free hanging curtains.
+The proper position is ½ inch above the floor for free hanging curtains.
 This distance allows for mopping and cleaning while creating the illusion that the curtain touches the floor.

 Tip #6: Adjust the Length of the Curtain with Creative Hem Finishes

-A popular hem finish for silk curtains and lined curtains is called a trouser kick.
+A popular hem finish for silk or lined curtains is called a trouser kick.
 In this case the bottom of the curtain touches the floor about 3 inches longer than flush and breaks forward like trousers do at the ankle on top of the foot.

 Another way to finish the bottom of a curtain panel is called a puddle finish.
 In this case a hem is not always necessary.
 The curtain is made 9 to 12 inches too long and the excess fabric is tucked and puffed on the floor.

-Another trick to adjust the length of curtain panels is called a Bishop Sleeve.
-In this instance something as inexpensive and simple as a twin flat sheet can be hung by using the folded hem as a rod pocket.
-The pole slides through the hem and is then snapped into the bracket.
-The sheet has now transformed into an unlined curtain panel with excess length on the floor.
-To shorten the length, tie a string around the sheet about 31 inches above the floor.
+Adjust the length of curtain panels with the Bishop Sleeve trick.
+Hang something as inexpensive and simple as a twin flat sheet using the folded hem as a rod pocket.
+Slide the pole through the sheet hem and snap it into the bracket.
+You've now transformed your sheet into an unlined curtain panel with excess length on the floor.
+To shorten, tie a string around the sheet about 31 inches above the floor.
 Tap a finishing nail into the vertical wood trim and loop the string over the nail.
 Puff the fabric above the string.
 Voila!

 Tip #7: Use a Tension Rod if You Can't Hang a Curtain Rod

-In cases where no holes are allowed in the wall or it is a plaster wall, a tension rod or shower curtain tension rod can be used.
-This style rod mounts inside the window and they are made with inner springs and will expand from side to side using tension instead of screws to hold the rod in place.
+In cases where you don't want to make holes in the wall or you're working with a plaster wall, use a tension rod.
+This style rod, which mounts inside the window, is made with an inner spring and will expand from side to side using tension instead of screws to hold it in place.

 Tip #8: Add a Width of Fabric to Short Curtains

-When a curtain panel is too short, a width of fabric can be added at the bottom.
-The fabric can be a solid color or it can have a pattern that coordinates with the curtain fabric.
-The fabric can have a texture like velvet or suede to add interest.
-Adding a fabric at the bottom of the curtain often adds an appealing design detail and makes a packaged curtain look custom made.
-To add fabric to the hem of a curtain without sewing, simply iron some fabric fusion between the two fabrics to bind them together.
+When a curtain panel is too short, a width of fabric can be added at the bottom, in either a solid color or a coordinating pattern, as an appealing design detail which can make a packaged curtain look custom-made.
+A texture like velvet or suede is interesting.
+For a quick no-sew application, iron some fabric fusion between the two fabrics to bind them together.